-UseResponse provides the ability to control agent's access to the tickets based on the group they belong to.
+UseResponse provides the ability to control the agent's access to the tickets based on the group they belong to.
 So depending on your workflow and organizational structure you can divide visibility of tickets among your teams or departments.

 The option to select group would be shown on submitting ticket form.
 The field could be set as public or private and managed in Custom Fields